zhangeth/zhangeth485ClassProjectPart3/README.md

 This repo is the base codes of the ClassProject of 2023Spring CSCI485.

 ## Getting Started
-You need to copy and paste the code of Part 1 to this project.
+You need to copy and paste the code of Part 1 and Part 2 to this project.
 Your codes need to be put under `src/CSCI485ClassProject/` and its subdirectories.
-Once finished, you can verify it by running the unit test of Part1.
+Once finished, you can verify it by running the unit test of Part1/Part2.

 ## Project Structure Overview